 A more literal representation could be that they see you as their teacher, or even as quite a strict and uptight person.
 Perhaps you hold information that they need to advance to the next step.

-The Hierophant Reversed as How Someone Sees, Thinks, or Feels towards you
+The Hierophant Reversed as How Someone Sees You

 Alternatively, you may come off to them as an unconventional figure, or someone who is unafraid to step away from conformity with a strong sense of self.
 When this is implied, it is more likely for the Hierophant card to come up as reversed.